Graduate training in translational science and cardiovascular research

-The NIH-sponsored training program for Cardiovascular Research and Translational Science at OHSU is dedicated to the advanced specialty research training of physician-scientists and basic scientists.
-The program funds a total of six positions (MD, DO, or PhD) for a two-year research experience in one of four general investigative categories (see faculty):
+The NIH-sponsored training program for Translational Science and Cardiovascular Research at the OHSU Knight Cardiovascular Institute is dedicated to the advanced specialty research training of physician-scientists and basic scientists.
+The program funds a total of six positions (M.D., D.O., or Ph.D.) for a two-year research experience in translational cardiovascular research (see faculty).

-The goal of our program is to train PhD medical scientists and MD physician-scientists in translational science as it applies to cardiovascular medicine.
-The NIH-sponsored training program provides laboratory research training and mentoring that will establish the basis for a successful career as an independent investigator in an academic institution.
+The aim of the program is to provide laboratory research training and mentoring that will establish the basis for a successful career as an independent investigator in an academic institution.
 Laboratory research will be supplemented with course work and scientific seminars.
 Unique aspects of the program include provision of individualized curriculum and career development, and the team-approach to mentoring that include both basic and clinical scientists.
 Our goal is to produce scientists with a broad outlook and a focus on bringing science to the benefit of patients.

-For physician-scientists, up to one year of the research program can qualify towards an ACGME-accredited Fellowship (or two years for those accepted into an ACGME Research "Fast-track").
+The duration of financial support for this program is two years.
+For physician-scientists, up to one year of the research program can qualify towards an ACGME-accredited Cardiology Fellowship.

 The training program will involve the following activities: